Triteleia - Brodiaea: Planting, Growing and Caring

 Botanical data

-- Soil type very well-drained, stony or sandy
+• Soil type very well-draining, stony or sandy

-Triteleias are bulbous plants from the Asparagaceae family (according to the latest phylogenetic classification) and the Brodiaeoid subfamily.
-In fact, it’s not uncommon to still encounter the genus name Brodiaea instead of Triteleia in literature or commerce.
+Triteleias are bulbous plants belonging to the Asparagaceae family (according to the latest phylogenetic classification) and the Brodiaeoideae subfamily.
+Moreover, it is not uncommon to still encounter the genus name Brodiaea instead of Triteleia in literature or commerce.
 Beware of confusion!

-The genus name Triteleia comes from Greek: from “Treis” (three) and “Teleios” (perfect), referring to the flower’s regular star shape.
-In California, Triteleia laxa is nicknamed “Ithuriel’s Spear”, one of the angels in “Paradise Lost”, a poem by John Milton (1667).
+The genus name Triteleia comes from Greek: “Treis” (three) and “Teleios” (perfect), referring to the flower’s regular star-shaped form.
+In California, Triteleia laxa is nicknamed “Ithuriel’s Spear,” after one of the angels in “Paradise Lost,” a poem by John Milton (1667).

 Triteleia uniflora, botanical plate, circa 1850

-The various Triteleia species are native to dry prairies and woodlands of the western United States.
+The various species of Triteleia are native to the dry prairies and woodlands of the western United States.

-The Triteleia genus includes about twenty species, the most well-known and cultivated being Triteleia laxa.
+The Triteleia genus includes around twenty species, the most well-known and cultivated being Triteleia laxa.

-To be precise, triteleias are actually cormous plants.
-Corms are swollen underground stem parts that serve as nutrient storage organs, resembling bulbs.
-This is why triteleias are classified as “bulbous” plants.
+Triteleias are more accurately cormous plants.
+Corms are swollen underground stem parts, serving as nutrient storage organs resembling bulbs.
+This is why Triteleias are classified as “bulbous” plants.

-The deciduous foliage appears in spring, forming a clump of lanceolate leaves, slender, 20 to 30 cm long and green in colour.
-The leaves lie down and turn yellow, even drying out, as flowering begins.
+The deciduous foliage appears in spring, forming a clump of lanceolate leaves, slender, 20 to 30 cm long, and green in colour.
+The leaves wilt and yellow, or even dry up, as flowering begins.
 The plant completely disappears after flowering.

-Flowering starts as early as May for Triteliea laxa and Triteleia ixoides, continuing until August for some varieties like Triteleia ‘Rudy’ or Triteleia ‘Queen Fabiola’.
-Each corm produces large umbels of about twenty blue, white (Triteleia ‘Silver Queen’), pink or even yellow flowers (in Triteleia ixoides).
+Flowering starts as early as May for Triteleia laxa and Triteleia ixioides, continuing until August for some varieties such as Triteleia ‘Rudy’ or Triteleia ‘Queen Fabiola’.
+Each corm produces large umbels of around twenty blue, white (Triteleia ‘Silver Queen’), pink, or even yellow flowers (in Triteleia ixioides).
 The tubular flowers open into star shapes and are borne on slender, rigid stems up to 50 cm tall.
 The flowers can be used in bouquets.

-If conditions suit them, Triteleias naturalise easily, forming beautiful colonies over the years.
-They’re grown in rockeries, dry gardens and even containers.
+If they thrive, Triteleias naturalise easily, forming beautiful colonies over the years.
+They are cultivated in rockeries, dry gardens, and even in pots.

-Blue Triteleias laxa, with Triteleia ixioides top right
+Blue Triteleia laxa, and top right Triteleia ixioides

 Our most beautiful varieties